Lily-Hagen/RecipeRepo/README.md

 * typing_extensions==4.12.2
 * Werkzeug==3.0.4
 * WTForms==3.1.2
+* (Ensure requirements.txt contains the list of dependencies above)

-Initial Setup:
+#### Initial Setup:
-This project will only be able to run locally as online hosting was not developed/implemented within the scope of the project timeline.
+###### This project will only be able to run locally as online hosting was not developed/implemented within the scope of the project timeline.
 These steps outlined below need to be followed for successfully setup on your local machine in order for code execution.

 1) Download Visual Studio Code IDE
 2) Install the latest version of Python
 3) Install the latest version of Git and Git Desktop App
-4) On Git Desktop App link account with Git Repo for RecipeRepo if not already a member
+4) Link your GitHub account with the Git Desktop app, and if not already a member, ensure you have access to the RecipeRepo repository
 5) Clone Repository onto your local machine
-6) Launch code with VSCODE
+6) Open the cloned repository in VSCode
-7) In VSCODE click on main.py and execute this file.
-This will launch the site locally
+7) In VSCode, navigate to main.py and execute this file.
+This will launch the application locally

-Important Notes:
+#### Important Notes:
+* If persistent data storage is required, avoid deleting the database.db file after use
 * Make sure to execute the main.py, that's the only way launch successfully
 * Make sure to delete the databse.db file when done to reset the programs database
-* The Images linked with the website recipes listed in the static > images folder, might not work as the paths described in the html might not be exact.
+* Ensure that the relative paths to images in the static/images folder are correct.
+If paths are incorrect, update them in the HTML code to match the project's directory structure
+* Last Commit on 01/06/2025 at 16:14 - duplicated repository, removed personal information

+#### License
+###### This project is proprietary and intended solely for academic use in UMBC CMSC447 Software Engineering 1, Fall 2024.
+All rights reserved.

+#### Contributing
+###### Contributions to this project are limited to the listed members.
+For additions or changes, please contact the team and submit a pull request through GitHub